-Although cannabis is the most widely used illicit drug in Australia, it is known to have therapeutic indications for use in specific health circumstances.
-This Course reviews the pharmacology and efficacy of medicinal cannabis.
+Although cannabis is the most widely used illicit drug in Australia, it has long been thought to have therapeutic indications for use in specific health circumstances.
+This Ausmed Course reviews the pharmacology and efficacy of medicinal cannabis.

 - How does medicinal cannabis work?